 Service 36 is the only trunk service operating in a continuous-loop fashion.

 EB, GA, TT, WT — Employee Bus Services

 Prefix used for Employee Bus Services, which are scheduled bus services run by Public Transport Operators as a means of transporting employees.

-SBS Transit ones are numbered with the prefix ‘EB‘ for Employee Bus; SMRT Buses uses the prefix ‘WT‘ for Worker’s Transport.
+SBS Transit uses the prefix ‘EB‘ for Employee Bus; SMRT Buses uses the prefix ‘WT‘ for Worker’s Transport.
 Similarly, Tower Transit Singapore and Go-Ahead Singapore use the prefix ‘TT‘ and ‘GA‘ respectively.
 All prefixes are followed by a number.